Alerian

-Alerian, based in Dallas, TX, is an independent company that provides transparent master limited partnerships (MLP) and energy infrastructure benchmarks and analytics.
+Alerian, is an American company that provides transparent master limited partnerships (MLP) and energy infrastructure benchmarks and analytics.
 The flagship Alerian MLP Index (AMZ) is used by industry professionals to analyze relative performance.

 As of September 30, 2015, Alerian indicated that total assets of exchanged-traded products linked to the Alerian Index Series exceeded $13 billion.

+In May 2022, the company was combined with ETF Trends, ETF Database, and S-Network Global Indexes to create VettaFi.

 History

 Alerian was founded in 2004 by Gabriel Hammond as an MLP asset manager.
 In 2005, Kenny Feng joined the company and headed the creation and launch of the Alerian MLP Index (NYSE: AMZ), the first real-time index of master limited partnerships (MLPs).The AMZ is now broadly considered to be the benchmark for the asset class.

 In 2007, the company relocated from the Big Apple (New York, NY) to the Big D (Dallas, TX).
 In March 2010, Alerian spun off its active management business as SteelPath Capital Management LLC.
 At that point, Kenny Feng took over as President and CEO.